JiangtaoDuan/JiangtaoDuan.github.io/README.md

 - **B.S.** in Information and Computing Science (2011.09-2015.07)
-  Harbin Institute of Technology, School of Science
+  Harbin Institute of Technology, Department of Mathematics

 ---